Defiant-Sheep/federal-eu-constitution/TITLE_4_CH_1.md

 The winner of the election, as defined in the second round, becomes the President of Europe when the incumbant president's term ends.
 This happens four years after the previous inauguration.

 ### Article IV.
+Every citizen or former citizen of the European Federation over the age of twenty who is not a member of the Consilium and has not served more than six years as President of Europe is eligable to be a presidential candidate and may be appointed Vice President.

+### Article V.
 Single Transferrable Vote shall be defined as follows:

 Voters vote using ranked ballots.
 No candidates are considered elected or eliminated at the start.
 All ballots begin with equal voting power.
 The threshold is the number of votes cast divided by one more than the number of candidates who will win.